jakobdimou/2420-assignment-1/README.md

 ssh -i .ssh/name-of-key arch@ip-address-of-droplet
 ```
 - `ssh` is the command used to initiate an SSH connection
 - `-i` specifies the identity file which is the private key that uses the connection.
-Where `.ssh/name-of-key` is the path
+Where `.ssh/name-of-key` is the path of the identity file (the private key)
 - `arch` is the username from the image

+>Note: full path for the SSH key may be necessary if using PowerShell

 To stop the connection, type `exit`.